Judiciary of Portugal

-The representation of the Justice, at the Courthouse of Guimarães.
+Statue of Lady Justice, at Guimarães Palace of Justice.

 The judiciary of Portugal is a system of courts that together constitute one of the four organs of Sovereignty as defined by the Portuguese Constitution.
 The courts are independent from the other three Portuguese organs of Sovereignty (President of the Republic, Government and Assembly of the Republic).

 The Portuguese courts are divided by four independent orders, each of which corresponds to the separate Constitutional, Judicial, Administrative and Auditors jurisdictions.

 The public prosecution and the representation of the State before the courts is assured by an independent body of magistrates, known as Public Ministry.

 The Ministry of Justice is the Government department responsible for the administration of the Judiciary system.

 Orders of courts

 The Portuguese judiciary system is not unitary, but it is instead divided in four independent categories or orders of courts: Constitutional, Judicial, Administrative and Auditors.
 Each order contains their own structure of courts.
 The Constitutional and Auditors orders include a single court each one, while the other two orders include a plurality of hierarchical organized courts.
 Until 2003, a fifth order of courts existed, this being the Military Jurisdiction.

 A higher court of appeal exists to appreciate and judge the conflicts of jurisdiction between the Judicial and Administrative orders of courts, this being the Conflicts Court (Tribunal de Conflitos).
 The Conflicts Court is headed by the president of the Supreme Administrative Court, including also other three judges of this court and three judges of the Supreme Court of Justice.